 Hidden Fees in Residential Leases

-Modern apartment leases from large property management companies often include fees that weren't standard 10 years ago.
-Watch for: administrative fees ($100–$500, non-refundable, charged at lease signing), package delivery fees ($25–$50/month for a locker service you didn't request), technology fees ($50–$100/month for "smart home" features or community WiFi), amenity fees ($50–$200/month for pool, gym, or other facilities), pest control fees ($10–$30/month mandatory pest control service), and trash or recycling fees above what municipalities already charge.
+Modern apartment leases from large property management companies often include fees that were not standard 10 years ago.
+Watch for: administrative fees ($100–$500, non-refundable, charged at lease signing), package delivery fees ($25–$50/month for a locker service you did not request), technology fees ($50–$100/month for smart home features or community WiFi), amenity fees ($50–$200/month for pool, gym, or other facilities even if you never use them), pest control fees ($10–$30/month mandatory pest control service), and trash or recycling fees above what municipalities already provide.
+Each individually seems minor; combined, they can add $200–$400/month to advertised rent.

 Pet Fees vs. Pet Deposits

 Distinguish between pet deposits (refundable, subject to state deposit limits) and pet fees (non-refundable fees charged monthly or at move-in).
 Some landlords charge both — a monthly pet rent of $25–$75 plus a non-refundable pet fee of $200–$500 at move-in.
-These are common but worth verifying and negotiating.
+These are common but worth verifying against your state's deposit regulations, since some states count all tenant move-in payments toward the deposit cap regardless of what the landlord calls them.

 Utility and Service Fees

 Utility billing is an area where costs can be far higher than expected.
 RUBS (Ratio Utility Billing System) allocates building-wide utility costs among tenants by unit count or square footage — meaning you pay a share of the whole building's usage, not your actual usage.
-This can result in paying for other tenants' inefficient habits.
-Some buildings charge billing fees ($5–$10/month) just for the service of billing you.
-Trash valet services ($25–$50/month) for doorstep pickup are mandatory in many newer apartment complexes.
+This can result in paying for other tenants' inefficient habits or water leaks elsewhere in the building.
+Some landlords charge billing fees ($5–$10/month) just for the service of billing you.
+Trash valet services ($25–$50/month) for doorstep pickup are mandatory in many newer apartment complexes even if you would prefer to take your trash yourself.

 Don't review your lease alone